Jaseci-Labs/jaseci/support/infrastructure/terraform/azure/README.md

 ## Preparation #

 1) Make sure you have a valid Azure Account.
-2) Connect your local computer to azure using Azure CLI (using "az login" cmd)
+2) Connect your local computer to azure using Azure CLI ("az login" cmd)
 3) Install terraform CLI from https://www.terraform.io/downloads
 4) Update the config.tf file with respective key values as described and related configuiration of cluster as needed
 5) Update environment.auto.tfvars file with your Azure Service Principal details.